 |Subjects to be Chosen||Need to choose 2 language subjects and 4 other subjects|

 |Minimum Passing Marks||35|

-Practising with Karnataka PUC question papers helps students to prepare smartly for the exams.
-These question papers work as mock tests because, the same pattern, typology questions will be used while preparing Karnataka PUC question papers 2020.
-So, by practising from these papers, students will get an idea about the exam pattern, syllabus, marking scheme, frequent topics, typology of questions and much more.
-It is also a good idea to put a timer or use a stopwatch while solving these question papers and try to solve the questions in stipulated time.
+Practicing with Karnataka PUC question papers helps students to prepare smartly for the exams.
+These question papers work as mock tests because, the same pattern, typology questions will be used while preparing Karnataka PUC question papers 2021.
+So, by practicing from these papers, students will get an idea about the exam pattern, syllabus, marking scheme, frequent topics, typology of questions, and much more.
+It is also a good idea to put a timer or use a stopwatch while solving these question papers and try to solve the questions in a stipulated time.
 Previous year question papers of all subjects of Karnataka PUC can be downloaded by following the link given above.